Chronic Fatigue Syndrome

 I like to leave the door open for them being the symptoms I USED TO HAVE. :-)

 ME/CFS is an illness which is very circumstance dependent.
-I now have better circumstances and the symptom of speech problems and comprehension problems are thankfully dramatically reduced.
+I now have better circumstances and the CFS symptoms of speech problems and comprehension problems are thankfully dramatically reduced.

 There are still however many times when I can't speak in the way I would like.